 scope of requirement

 The DfT is seeking an independent consultant with expertise in HR reward and pay benchmarking against organisational requirements and context to deliver this Phase Two review.
-Please note the findings and a full release of Phase One review will be granted to the winning supplier.
+Please note the findings and a full release of the Phase One review will be granted to the winning supplier.
 The review will take into account the findings of the Phase One review, and will consider:

 The effectiveness of the Remuneration Framework (since April 2015) on recruitment and retention and performance of the best people to deliver the Roads Investment Strategy (RIS).